mvolkmann/blog/src/swift/Xcode.md

 - Right-click "Remotes".
 - Select "New {project-name} Remote...".
 - In the dialog that appears:
-  - Verify the values for Account, Owner, Repository, and Remote Name.
+  - Verify the values for Account, Owner, Repository, and Remote Name (defaults to "origin").
     Typically no changes are required.
   - Enter a Description.
   - Choose whether the repository should be Public or Private.
   - Click the "Create" button.
+- This creates the remote repository and pushes the local repository with only the current branch. to push other branches, switch to them one at a time and select Source Control ...
+Push...

 To view a remote Git repository that is known to Xcode: